-Transition to adulthood and accepting related responsibilities; dimensions of adulthood; issues of increasing life expectancy; sensitizing students to the needs and care of the elderly; modifications in life styles and diet with age.
+Transition to adulthood and accepting related responsibilities; dimensions of adulthood; issues of increasing life expectancy; sensitizing students to the needs and care of the elderly; modifications in life styles and diet with age, preparation for retirement, empty nest syndrome.

-7. Textiles and Clothing.
+7. Textiles and Clothing